-Parents on Cape Sable Island are prepa to pull their children out of the local p school if Eric Smith is allowed to return to
+Parents on Cape Sable Island are prepa to pull their children out of the local p school if Eric Smith is allowed to return b classroom tion Department.
+But Smith's Halifax conbut smith's natival con-tract expires this sum-mer, and he has applied to return to teaching on Cape Sable Island.
+Education Minister Page Giffin has said Smith

 Smith left a teaching job at Clark's Har amid controversy in 1987 after the small munity discovered he is homosexual and ha AIDS virus.
-To diffuse the furore, the pro-hired Smith as an AIDS consultant in the E tion Department.
+To diffuse the furore, the pro hired Smith as an AIDS consultant in the E